 Not only is it important to build and manage your pips, you also have to watch the pips of your opponent.
-If you quickly determine their school (this guide explains how), you can then count their pips and know when their attack spells are potentially active.
+If you quickly determine their school, you can then count their pips and know when their attack spells are potentially active.
 Counting pips is a great way to anticipate what’s coming and respond ahead of time.
 It takes practice, but the more you battle, the easier it gets to interpret the other sides pip-count.

 6. Use your minion? kill theirs

 Minions can be a potent weapon to use in battle.
 Each one is different, but they can heal, break shields, give shields, inflict damage, donate pips they have, in short, a great way to annoy your opponent.
 Put at least a few in your deck and bring them out often.
 They can be so effective, in fact, that you want to kill minions summoned by your opponent.
 Don’t let their minion stay in the fight and throw off your rhythm use yours, kill theirs; many fights will go to the wizard who most effectively used their minions.

 Before a match, look carefully at the stats for each item of your gear.
 Choosing the right gear can be a complex and difficult process?but when you are new to arena, it’s okay to just visit the bazaar and buy the best items available for your level.
 (Items in the crown shop and from packs may also offer improved stats.)
 Any improvement over your current gear is good but in PvP, resist is an important number; do your best to wear gear that boost this as high as you can get it.
 Also, pets with useful cards and talents can make an enormous difference in a match.